yeasy/learning_pickleball/17_faq_en.md

-# Frequent Quetions and Answers
+# Frequent Questions and Answers

 ## [Q1] Can you share how to handle lob?
 Yesterday was terribly lost to it, I dare not go to the net after hitting the back